OrchardCMS/OrchardCore/src/docs/getting-started/templates/README.md

 Orchard Core Cms Web App (C#)
 Author: Orchard Project
 Options:
-  --Framework            Configures the Framework.
+  -fk|--framework        Configures the Framework.
                              net5.0        - Configures the 5.0 .NET Framework.
                              netcoreapp3.1 - Configures the 3.1 .NET Core Framework.
                          Default: net5.0

-  --logger               Configures the logger component.
+  -lg|--logger               Configures the logger component.
                              nlog       - Configures NLog as the logger component. serilog    - Configures Serilog as the logger component. none       - Do not use a logger.